Skip to Main Content

 Whoopi Goldberg

-Whoopi Goldberg, who has dyslexia, said of her experience "The advantage is that my brain sees and puts information in my head differently, more interestingly than if I saw like everyone else."
-Photo credit: Whoopi by Archman8 (CC BY-SA 3.0)
+Whoopi Goldberg is an award-winning actress and comedian who has spoken openly about her experience with dyslexia "The advantage is that my brain sees and puts information in my head differently, more interestingly than if I saw like everyone else."
+Photo Credit: Whoopi © Archman8 CC BY-SA 3.0

 Daniel Radcliffe